nrjones8/school/content/pages/academic_curriculum.md

 Author: Nick Jones
 Summary: Overview of curriculum

-At [HS], the curriculum *student*-driven and encourages students to explore their interests in depth.
-The curriculum at [HS] is broken down into three types of classes: core classes, seminars, and projects.
+At ILL, the curriculum is *student*-driven and encourages students to explore their interests in depth.
+The curriculum at ILL is broken down into three types of classes: core classes, seminars, and projects.
 There are only four graduation requirements, which are discussed below.
 Outside of these requirements, students are expected to take either 1-3 classes and a project,